-Ethics Manuscripts
+Ethics

 Papers addressing specific ethical issues that are germane to the profession and practice of pain medicine and interventional pain management are encouraged.
 Papers can be empirical studies of ethics in pain medicine and interventional pain management, reviews of ethical constructs, case presentations, speculative proposals for ideas, direction(s), or concepts in the ethics of pain medicine and interventional pain management, as well as more normative and /or speculative papers that propose or discuss the philosophical premises of pain and pain care.
+Manuscripts are generally considered that range from 3,500 to 10,000 words (not inclusive of references), although shorter guest editorials and commentaries (of approximately 2,000 words) are also published following submission of a letter of intent/description, and subsequent approval and invitation

-Health Policy Manuscripts
+Health Policy Reviews

-Pain Physician publishes articles on various non-clinical issues, including political, philosophical, ethical, legal, environmental, economic, historic, and cultural perspectives.
+Pain Physician publishes articles on various nonclinical issues, including political, philosophical, ethical, legal, environmental, economic, historic, and cultural perspectives.